CARTAvis/manual_source/source/image_visualization.rst

 Changing image view
 -------------------
 CARTA provides different ways to change the image view.
 With a mouse, image zoom is achieved by scrolling up/down.
 Image pan is achieved by dragging or command+clicking (mac) or ctrl+clicking (linux).
 Alternatively, the image can be changed to fit the image viewer, or to fit the screen resolution (i.e., screen resolution equals full image resolution), by using the buttons at the bottom-right corner of the image viewer.
 Zoom in and zoom out buttons are provided as well.
-To change to different images, channels, or stokes, please refer to the section :ref:`animator_intro`.
+To change to different images, channels, or Stokes, please refer to the section :ref:`animator_intro`.

 .. raw:: html